shibanandarout/user-management-api/README.md

 ## 📌 Overview

-This project is a REST API built using Spring Boot for managing users and their orders.
+A backend RESTful API built using Spring Boot to manage users and their associated orders.
+The application follows a layered architecture and implements robust validation and global exception handling to ensure reliable and scalable API performance.

 ## 🚀 Features